ound river faR

 Finland Farmers Market

 Round River Farm grows hundreds of varieties of vegetables including: lettuce, spinach, mixed greens, romaine, scallions, radishes, chard, kohlrabi, bok choi, carrots, cilantro, turnips, beets, pea pods, broccoli, cauliflower, cabbage, kale, basil, zucchini, summer squash, celery, beans, garlic, fennel, onions, cucumbers, tomatoes, peppers, potatoes, parsnips, rutabaga, winter squash, pumpkin... and probably a few more.
 Every season varies in which crops thrive and which are sparse.
-We will occasionally be at the Finland Farmers Market, come share in the bounty!
+Our produce is available at the Finland Farmers Market.
+Come share in the bounty!

 Round River Seeds